Posted in

 The FNB Universal Branch Code (250 655) is a standardized six-digit code that allows customers to perform electronic fund transfers (EFTs) without needing a branch-specific code.
 Unlike traditional branch codes, which vary by location, this universal code ensures a smooth banking experience, making it easier for users to process payments and transfers.

-• Simplifies Transactions: No need to search for a specific branch code use 250 655 for all FNB branches.
+• Simplifies Transactions: No need to search for a specific branch code; use 250 655 for all FNB branches.

 • Faster Processing: Reduces the chances of errors, ensuring transactions are completed quickly and securely.